Automattic/cron-control-runner/readme.md

 cron-control-runner -debug -wp-path="/var/www/html" -wp-cli-path="/usr/local/bin/wp"
 ```

+### Development

 If you would just like to test the runner locally, can do a simpler process and even feed it mock data:

 ```
 cd path/to/cloned/repo/cron-control-runner
 go run . -use-mock-data -debug
 ```

+Another option for a more realistic test environment is provided via docker:

+1. Build the binary as usual (see [Installation & Usage](#installation--usage))
+    Make sure it's at the specified location (`bin/cron-control-runner` & built with the specified target params).
+1. `docker-compose up`

+This will spin up a clean WordPress instance and kick off an [intialization script](./bin/docker-init.sh) on the CLI container which culminates in cron-control-runner listening for connections on the host os at the usual port (`21222`).

+It's helpful to specify some environment variables (e.g. in an `.env` file):

+* You can specify the image for the cli container via the `BATCH_IMAGE_NAME` environment variable.
+By default, `wordpress:cli` is used.
+* You can specify the `remoteToken` value via the `WP_CLI_TOKEN` environment variable.

 ## Runner Options
 - `-debug`